 As a property manager, there are plenty of certifications and licenses out there for you to consider.

-Some are nice to have on your resume while others are a must for your successful integration into the field.
+Some are nice to have on your resume, while others are necessary for successful integration into the real estate industry.

-Not only does certification provide you with property management training, but it also allows you to stand out from the competition.
+Not only does a property management certification provide you with training benefits, but it also allows you to stand out from the competition.

-We’ve compiled a list of the top certifications to help you get started.
+We’ve compiled a list of the top property management certificates and courses to help you gain knowledge of what is available.

 The Importance of Licenses and Certifications